SheikhRabiul/domain-knowledge-aided-explainable-ai-for-intrusion-detection-and-response/readme.txt

 #Experiment 2
 ########## data preprocessing ############################
-process_data_exp2.py -> preprocess data fro experiment 2.
+#for the experiment 2 that exclude one attack at a time from training set, use following preprocessing scripts, saves fully preprocessed data in binary format (as numpy array with format .npy)
-    data_preprocessing_ex2_all_features.py -> excludes one attack at a time from training set with all features and test it against the original test set. data_preprocessing_ex2_selected_features.py -> excludes one attack at a time from training set with selected features and test it against the original test set. data_preprocessing_ex2_domain_features.py -> excludes one attack at a time from training set with domain features and test it against the original test set.
+	data_preprocessing_ex2_all_features.py -> excludes one attack at a time from training set with all features and test it against the original test set. data_preprocessing_ex2_selected_features.py -> excludes one attack at a time from training set with selected features and test it against the original test set. data_preprocessing_ex2_domain_features-alt.py -> excludes one attack at a time from training set with domain features and test it against the original test set. data_preprocessing_ex2_domain_features.py -> excludes one attack at a time from training set with constructed features from domain features and test it against the original test set. config.txt -> set use_resample = 1 to use resampled data, use feature_set =1 to use all features, 2 for selected features, and 3 for domain features.
-	#before running above three preprocessing script (or the combined one process_data_exp2.py), make necessary changes in config.txt file.
-config.txt -> set use_resample = 1 to use resampled data, use feature_set =1 to use all features, 2 for selected features, and 3 for domain features.

 ######### classifier run ###############################
 #run classifier as before by making necessary changes in  config.txt -> set use_resample = 1 to use resampled data, use feature_set =1 to use all features, 2 for selected features, and 3 for domain features.